Home

 USB Dongles

 These little adapters plug into a spare USB port on your PC and add wi-fi functionality, at a reasonable price.
-Pictured here is a USB wi-fi adapter from BT, the BT Voyager 1055, that supports 802.11g USB2.0 with 128bit WEP.
-If you're not up on the acronyms - this means it supports high-security, and is fast.
-It's also only around £25.
-If you're looking
+Pictured here is a USB wi-fi adapter – the Belkin Wi-Fi USB Adapter, that supports 802.11n (the newer standard) as well as high-security. .
+If you’re looking

 for a USB wi-fi dongle, try: